bglarkin/tallgrass_restoration_legacies/microbial_communities.md

   bray-curtis distance
 - amf_uni: rarefied data, summed from 7 samples from each field, UNIFRAC distance
+- *gene_samps_region*: objects are distances matrices taken from rarefied data, subsetted to region, with zero sum columns removed.
+  Samples in each field depend on the gene-based dataset, see above.

 ``` r
 distab <- list(